Special Disability Trusts

 For information about the Legislative Instruments for Special Disability Trusts see Special Disability Trust Legislative Instruments.

 To find out more about Special Disability Trusts:

-- contact the Department of Human Services Special Disability Trust Team by:
+- contact the Services Australia Special Disability Trust Team by:

 - writing to Reply Paid 7819, Canberra BC ACT 2610, or

-- visit the Special Disability Trusts page on the Department of Human Services website.
+- visit the Special Disability Trusts page on the Services Australia.